PhD in Educational Studies

 • The IDAC will review all applications and, by majority agreement, recommend acceptance of applicants to the participating institutions;

-• For any applicants recommended to the Mount, the Doctoral Program Coordinator will assign an appropriate pro tem (research) supervisor;
+• For any applicants recommended to the Mount, the Doctoral Program Coordinator will confirm an appropriate (research) supervisor;

 • In addition to specific doctoral program requirements and regulations set out at the PhD website, Mount students are bound by the regulations and procedures pertaining to graduate studies at the Mount;